 Vietnamese coffee, you love it or you hate it.
 Strong, bitter, yet extremely sweet, and a legend in its own time!
 This particular cup of Java seems to have a massive following worldwide, everyone singing sweet rhapsodies in its name.

-It’s intimidating and it’s addictive.
+For starters, it’s intimidating and it’s addictive.

 Coffee, like baguette, was introduced to Vietnam by the French, but oh boy, have the Vietnamese turned it into a tradition for the ages!

 The most famous Vietnamese coffee amongst non locals is the one you see in the images here, dark strong coffee, dripping onto an inch high of sweet condensed milk.
 This is known as ca phe sua (milk coffee) in Ho Chi Minh City and the rest of the south, and ca phe nua (brown/dark coffee) in the north.